jittania/reference-sheets/ada_setup_summary.md

-- [ ] Verify Python, pip, git installation:
+- [ ] Verify Python, pip, git installation with:

         $ python --version
         $ pip --version
         $ git --version

-- [ ] Check that git was installed properly with
+- [ ] Verify that git was installed properly with:

+        $ git config --get user.name
+        $ git config --get user.email

+Which should display your GitHub username and email address

 - [ ] Install VS Code if you didn't during the Homebrew set up: https://code.visualstudio.com